ProjektGopher/whisky/README.md

 ## Contributing
+> [!NOTE]
-> **Note** Don't build the binary when contributing.
+> Don't build the binary when contributing.
 The binary will be built when a release is tagged.

 Please see [CONTRIBUTING](CONTRIBUTING.md) for more details.